SimpelMe/stream-observer/README.md

 * -v verbosity increasing with _v_
 * -V version print
 * -x exit before mpv, keeps current-playlist.m3u8

+## Details
+The script downloads [https://streaming.media.ccc.de/streams/v2.json](https://streaming.media.ccc.de/streams/v2.json) and searches for active (current streaming) streams.
+It extracts end time of the streams, their server and their display names.
+With this informations it builds a playlist in m3u8 format and starts mpv with this playlist.

+## Examples
+`strobs`
+>opens current streams in mpv.

+`strobs -a`
+>tries to open all streams that are given in the playlist complete-playlist.m3u8.

+`strobs -f 30 -s`
+>reads [https://streaming.media.ccc.de/streams/v2.json?forceopen=1](https://streaming.media.ccc.de/streams/v2.json?forceopen=1) and collects all present as well as future streams.
+And it looks 30 days in to the past.
+The days argument is mandatory.
+If you don't want to look in to the past you have to set days to 0.
+In addition it will sort the returned server names alphanumerical.

+`strobs -p 36c3.m3u8`
+>uses the playlist 36c3.m3u8 for mpv.

+`strobs -j -x`
+>will save the downloaded json to current.json and exit before opening mpv.

+## Files
+* `complete-playlist.m3u8` - playlist with all existing servers
+* `current-playlist.m3u8` - generated playlist while running
+* `input.conf` - user-defined key bindings for mpv
+* `select-audio.lua` - script with key bindings for audio
+* `select-venue.lua` - script with key bindings for streams/venues/rooms
+* `select-video.lua` - script with key bindings for video
+* `strobs` - the shell script to execute
+* `strobs.1` - man page
+* `voctocat.png` - image used as last playlist item, so mpv does not stop

+Only `strobs` is absolutely necessary observe running voc video streams.

 ## Keys and shortcuts
 ### defined by lua scripts